 One day in Istanbul is definitely not enough to fully appreciate what the city can offer, but to take advantage of your time, in this post, we gonna focus on the Sultanahmet area, highlighting the must-see things in Sultanahmet.

 One day in Istanbul

-Istanbul has both a European and a Asian side, they are divided by the Bosphorus.
-Both sides has tourist attractions to visit, however, the Asian side is quite far from those arriving in the Istanbul airport, or Ataturk airport.
+Istanbul has both a European and an Asian side, they are divided by the Bosphorus.
+Both sides have tourist attractions to visit, however, the Asian side is quite far from those arriving in the Istanbul airport, or Ataturk airport.

 However, it does have its own airport, called Sabiha Gokcen airport, it is the smallest airport in Istanbul, and doesn’t receive as much traffic as the other two airports.